 What is an alcohol problem?

 Some people may drink occasionally, but can also unwind or enjoy social events without drinking.
 However, other people may regularly drink above recommended limits (one drink per day for women and older people, two drinks per day for men); or may feel like they need alcohol in order to relax, have a good time, or feel better.
-If you find yourself needing to drink, you may have an alcohol problem.
-Drinking too much can cause problems with your relationships at home and at work, lead to poor judgment and dangerous behavior, and sometimes cause legal issues.
+If you find yourself needing to drink, you may have a drinking problem.
+Alcohol abuse can cause problems with your relationships at home and at work, lead to poor judgment and dangerous behavior, and sometimes cause legal issues.
 Driving and doing other activities while drunk may lead you to hurt or kill yourself or others.

 Some Veterans turn to alcohol as a way to try to deal with problems in their daily lives and use it for recreation, to calm down, or to fall asleep.
-Maybe you feel alcohol helps reduce the stress in your life or helps you forget a problem, painful memory, or traumatic event for a while.
+Maybe you feel alcohol helps reduce the stress in your life or helps you forget a problem, painful memory, or traumatic event from your military service.
 Retirement, the death of a spouse or good friend, leaving your home, losing your job, and being diagnosed with a disease all can trigger emotions that lead some people to abuse alcohol.

 “When I got back, especially at first, it was impossible to turn my brain off and fall asleep at night.
 Drinking was a quick and easy way to combat that, but also one that caused a lot more problems later on.”